geoserver/geoserver/doc/en/user/source/data/database/sqlview.rst

   ``&viewParams=<VP><PS><P n="mmsi">538008302,244060802,538008505</P><P n="mmsi">22,44</P></PS><PS/><PS><P n="csvInput">acv,rrp;1,0;0,7;22,1</P></PS></VP>``

-viewParamsFormat new optional parameter definition:
+``viewParamsFormat`` new optional parameter definition:
-  - Selects the view parameters format implementation to use by its identifier.
+  - Selects the view parameters format, valid implementation values are ... <complete here>
-  - Optional parameter, if not set the default character separated format will be used supporting backward compatibility.
+  - It's an optional parameter, if not set the default character separated format will be used supporting backward compatibility.

 XML tags/attributes definition:
   - VP: the root xml element tag for View Params.
 This was added to comply with the XML format validation.